sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 You have reached the end of the Virt + GitOps workshop.
 You have learned how to configure OpenShift GitOps (ArgoCD) and use it to provision and manage mixed (VM + Pod) applications in OpenShift, via Git.

+You can learn more about GitOps from this [GitOps Workshop Guide](https://openshiftdemos.github.io/openshift-gitops-workshop/openshift-gitops-workshop/index.html).